jakedaly97/DataAnalyticsProject/README.md

 # Data Analytics Project

-My project for Principles of Data Analytics
+This project is submitted for the Principles of Data Analytics module of the course Higher Diploma in Science in Computing in Data Analytics.

-This README has been written with [GitHub's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes).

 ## About This Project

-This project is about...
+This project explores the famous Palmers Penguins dataset through data analyses and visualisation tools.
+The Palmer Penguin dataset is a widely used dataset used for teaching students the fundamentals of data analytics.
+The data consists of biological characteristics of three penguin species inhabiting the islands near Palmer station in Antarctica.
+The main objectives of this project were:

+1. Create a GitHub repository with a README.md and a .gitignore.
+Add a Jupyter notebook called penguins.ipynb and add a title to it.
+Find the palmerpenguins data set online and load it into your Jupyter notebook.

+2. Give an overview of the data set and the variables it contains.

+3. Suggest the types of variables that should be used to model the variables in the data set in Python, explaining your rationale.

+4. Create a bar chart of an appropriate variable in the data set.
+Then create a histogram of an appropriate variable in the data set.

+5. Select two variables from the data set and provide an analysis of how correlated they are.

 ## Use of This Project

-This project is useful as a practical learning experience for students who are learning the fundamentals of computer programming.
-The project covers key functions of Python, allowing independent thinking and problem-solving skills to flourish.
-Through completing the tasks covered in the project, users can become proficient in the language and can gain confidence in their abilities to solve problems in real-world scenarios.
+This project serves as a practical learning experience, especially for students aiming to grasp the fundamentals of data analytics.
+It guides learners through:

+* Exploratory data analysis to understand dataset variables and plan investigative approaches.
+* Utilization of data visualization tools to construct insightful bar charts, histograms, and scatter plots.
+* Statistical analyses to identify correlations between variables and explore factors influencing penguin characteristics, such as sex and island habitat.

+By engaging in the analytics presented within this project, valuable insights can be gained to better our understanding of penguin biology.

 ## Get Started